 3. Membership

 a.
-The policy committee will consist of 6 members from each state and ACTE Committee Liaison.
+The policy committee will consist of 6 members from each state (as available), the Region I Vice President, the Region I Vice President-Elect (if applicable), the recording secretary, and ACTE Committee Liaison.
 Travel expenses for this group will be authorized by the ACTE Board of Directors for travel to events per the Region I budget.

 b.
-The Region may designate 10 (representing the remaining states) additional members to the Policy Committee.

 4. Duties

 a.
-Serve as liaison between each state association and Region I.
+Serve as liaison between each state association and Region I if one exists.

 b.
 Develop and actively participate in the implementation of the ACTE and Region I Strategic Priorities.